Foggy Window FAQs | Brennan Enterprises

 Foggy Window FAQs

-What Causes Foggy Windows In a House?
+What Causes Foggy Windows in a House?

 There's a very simple reason why you get condensation on windows: the temperature and humidity on the two sides of the window are different.
-If one side of the window is cold and dry, and the other is warmer and more humid, you will get condensation.
+If one side of the window is cold and dry and the other is warmer and more humid, you will get condensation.
 With modern HVAC systems, that happens very often in our homes.

 How Do You Prevent Foggy Windows?